saurabhkb/firefox-os-gradadm/README.md

 ## Firefox OS App
-A simple Firefox OS App which uses Chart.js to visualize CS graduate admission statistics over the past few years. [angular](http://www.angularjs.org) views have been used.
+A simple Firefox OS App which uses Chart.js to visualize CS graduate admission statistics over the past few years.
+Pure [AngularJS](http://www.angularjs.org) has been used for views and http requests.

 It uses:
 * Chart.js
 * Twitter Bootstrap
-* JQuery
 * AngularJS